DeepaliDagar/deepalidagar/README.md

 ### Deepali Dagar | Data Science Professional&nbsp;

-<span style="background-color: #FF0000;">Data Science Master's student from the University of Chicago, with a strong foundation in machine learning, data engineering, and data visualization.</span>
+Data Science Master's student from the University of Chicago, with a strong foundation in machine learning, data engineering, and data visualization.

 ### 🛠️ Tech Stacks